 Sweet Potato Chews

-Thoroughly wash and peel sweet potatoes.
+Thoroughly wash sweet potatoes, peeling them is an option.
 Slice the sweet potato into 1/4- inch slices by cutting down the middle lengthwise.
 If you have a mandolin this is easy, or a food processor with a slicing blade.

 Dehydrate at the highest setting 145-155 until done.
-Drying approximately 6-8 hours will leave them with a chewy texture.
+Drying approximately 6-8 hours (or longer) will leave them with a chewy texture.
 For crunchier treats dehydrate longer until the desired consistency.